 The ACCC will always prioritise anti-competitive agreements and practices, and the misuse of market power.

 The ACCC will always prioritise product safety issues which have the potential to cause serious harm to consumers.

-The ACCC recognises that vulnerable and disadvantaged consumers can be disproportionately impacted by conduct in breach of the Act.
+The ACCC recognises that consumers experiencing vulnerability and disadvantage can be disproportionately impacted by conduct in breach of the Act.
 The ACCC therefore prioritises conduct that impacts these consumers.